-The Super Bowl is almost here!
-While I am planning to consume large amounts of buffalo wings and chips and dip, I am reminded that there is more that goes into this monumental day in America than just good entertainment.
-Science, Technology, Engineering, and Math (STEM), is present in every aspect of this beloved game.
+Playing sports, and watching athletic competitions and great sporting events such as the Olympics or the Super Bowl are part of almost everyone's life!
+While I enjoy the excitement of it all, I am also reminded that there is more that goes into athletics than just good entertainment.
+Science, Technology, Engineering, and Math (STEM), is present in every aspect of these beloved games.
 This truth provides a wonderful opportunity to get kids involved in an early love of STEM.

 Getting kids interested in STEM subjects isn’t always accomplished by showing them really neat experiments or awe-inspiring real-world applications.
 Sometimes the best way is to find what interests them and meet them there with STEM!
 Often, students are surprised to find out how STEM is woven into every facet of life.
 From the science behind their memory foam pillows (invented by NASA) to the engineering involved in the design and function of their car that drove them to school, STEM is taken for granted in its existence in the seemingly mundane things we do and the activities we enjoy.

 One of the best ways, in my opinion to get even the least academically inclined kid excited about STEM, is to learn with sports!
 What does STEM have to do with sports?
 EVERYTHING!
 Movies like Moneyball highlight the statistics that go into many of the decisions made in athletic events.
 Even how winners are determined and professional players are ranked are based on equations—many of which are the equations being taught to your students right now.

 Here are some of the best resources you can use to get your sports enthusiast kids pumped up about STEM (and maybe without them even knowing they are learning!)